God's Justice and Righteousness

 God governs His universe fairly and justly.
-He is always does what is right in His dealings with the creatures that He has created.
+He is always doing what is right in His dealings with the creatures that He has created.
 In Deuteronomy 32;3,4 Moses says of God:

 "The Rock!
 His work is perfect, For all His ways are just; without injustice.
 Righteous and upright is He."

-In the Lord's judgement He can never clear the guilty, nor can He condemn the innocent.
+One of several things that we can conclude from all of this is that in the Lord's judgment He can never clear the guilty, nor can He condemn the innocent.
 He is the only perfect judge, and will one day mete out justice to everyone.